base/base/docs/specs/interop/token-bridging.md

 using interop message passing
 using a custom bridge or implementing `sendERC20` and `relayERC20` on their own contracts.

-### `ICrosschainERC20`
+### `IERC7802`

-Implementations of the `SuperchainERC20` standard will need to implement the `ICrosschainERC20` token standard, that includes two external functions and two events:
+Implementations of the `SuperchainERC20` standard will be required to implement the `IERC7802` interface, that includes two external functions and two events:

 #### `crosschainMint`